leilaicruz/SATAY-jupyter-book/_sources/Intro/data-analysis-workflow.md

 **`${path_bbduk_software}/bbduk.sh -Xmx1g in=${pathdata}/${filename} out=${path_trimm_out}${filename_trimmed} ref=${path_bbduk_software} /resources/adapters.fa ktrim=r k=23 mink=10 hdist=1 qtrim=r trimq=14 minlen=30`**

 Next an overview is given with some of the most useful options.
-For a full overview use call `bbduk.sh` in the {bash} without any options.
+For a full overview use call `bbduk.sh` in the bash without any options.

 1. `-Xmx1g`.
 This defines the memory usage of the computer, in this case 1Gb (`1g`).
 Setting this too low or too high can result in an error (e.g. 'Could not reserve enough space for object heap').